edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-04-29-examples-of-corporate-sustainability-initiatives.md

 This clothing company is focusing on the third of the three “Rs”: recycle.
 [Everlane](https://www.everlane.com/) has launched a clothing line, ReNew, that uses plastics to make fashionable, functional, and environmentally friendly outerwear.

-This is just the first step in their commitment to [completely erase plastic](https://www.everlane.com/renew) from their supply chain by 2021.
+This is just the first step in their commitment to [completely erase plastic](https://www.everlane.com/renew) from their supply chain.

 ### 7. Apple